 Early Origins of the Helps family

-Another 173 words (12 lines of text) are included under the topic Early Helps History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Helps research.
+Another 57 words (4 lines of text) are included under the topic Early Helps History in all our PDF Extended History products and printed products wherever possible.

 Helps Spelling Variations